emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 Where does the data come from?

-Energy Log Server is a solution allowing effective data processing from the IT environment that exists in the organization.
+Energy Logserver is a solution allowing effective data processing from the IT environment that exists in the organization.

 The Elsasticsearch engine allows building a database in witch large